 - Move victim to fresh air.
-Call 911 or emergency medical service. - Give artificial respiration if victim is not breathing. - Administer oxygen if breathing is difficult. - Remove and isolate contaminated clothing and shoes. - Clothing frozen to the skin should be thawed before being removed. - In case of contact with liquefied gas, thaw frosted parts with lukewarm water. - In case of burns, immediately cool affected skin for as long as possible with cold water.
-Do not remove clothing if adhering to skin. - Keep victim warm and quiet. - Ensure that medical personnel are aware of the material(s) involved, and take precautions to protect themselves.
+Call 911 or emergency medical service. - Apply artificial respiration if victim is not breathing. - Administer oxygen if breathing is difficult. - Remove and isolate contaminated clothing and shoes. - Clothing frozen to the skin should be thawed before being removed - In case of contact with liquefied gas, thaw frosted parts with lukewarm water. - Keep victim warm and quiet. - Ensure that medical personnel are aware of the material(s) involved, and take precautions to protect themselves.